Ä¢¹½ÊÓÆµ

 In Baring - Skykomish, however, the average commute to work is quite long.
 On average, people spend 33.16 minutes each day getting to work, which is significantly higher than the national average.

-Baring - Skykomish is one of the most well-educated cities in the nation.
-45.87% of adults in Baring - Skykomish have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Baring - Skykomish ranks among the highest in the nation.
+Of the 25-and-older adult population in Baring - Skykomish, 45.87% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Baring - Skykomish in 2022 was $68,470, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $273,880 for a family of four.